jenajeanmartine/Finding-Disaster-Encampments-using-Satellite-Imagery/README.md

 ## Additional Resources for Next Steps:

-Tools/Resources for using Google Earth Engine for viewing and processing satellite data Google Colab (like a jupyter notebook) is a relatively easy way to interface with Google Earth Engine using Python.
-(There is also a more widely used Javascript API with a GUI.)
+Tools/Resources for using Google Earth Engine for viewing and processing satellite data:
+ - Google Colab (like a jupyter notebook) is a relatively easy way to interface with Google Earth Engine using Python.
+(There is also a more widely used Javascript API with a GUI and there are many more resources for learning this interface online than the Python alternative.)
-Google Earth Pro (download, free) can be used to just explore satellite imagery, and peek at images at different points in history
+ - Google Earth Pro (download, free) can be used to just explore satellite imagery, and peek at images at different points in history
-Good intro to interfacing with Google Earth Engine with Python through Google Colab: https://youtu.be/IGUYSeoeHhg Information for Google Earth Engine with Python: https://developers.google.com/earth-engine/python_install.html
+ - Good intro to interfacing with Google Earth Engine with Python through Google Colab: https://youtu.be/IGUYSeoeHhg
+ - Information for Google Earth Engine with Python: https://developers.google.com/earth-engine/python_install.html

 ### Modeling
 Using Tensor Flow in Google Colab: